 You may need a root canal if a cavity is deep enough to penetrate the pulp inside your tooth.
 Another reason to need a root canal is when a tooth is damaged from a traumatic injury.

-Dental pulp is the innermost layer of your tooth that’s made of live tissue.
+Dental pulp is the innermost layer of your tooth that’s made of living tissue.
 Sometimes this pulp needs to be removed by our Kalamazoo dentist if it’s infected.

-Continue reading below to learn the signs if you need aand what to expect from our dental office.
+Continue reading below to learn the signs that you need a root canal procedure and what to expect from our dental office.

 Don’t ignore tooth pain!
 This could be your body’s way of telling you something is wrong.
 The sooner you call our office, the sooner you can get the treatment you need.
 Root canal therapy is often a last resort option to save an infected tooth from extraction.